efficiently/authority-controller/README.md

     app/config/packages/efficiently/authority-controller/config.php

-and not duplicated across controllers, views, and database queries.
+and not duplicated across controllers, routes, views, and database queries.

 #### Origins and Inspirations